Chelsea draw Brighton battle but furious fans win Super League war | Goal.com

 Indeed, once Chelsea backed down, the dominoes began to fall, with Manchester City quickly confirming their intention to follow suit, Manchester United confirming the resignation of vice-chairman Ed Woodward and Barcelona's members trying to block their participation.

 Chelsea fans would have no real goal to celebrate while watching the 90 minutes that followed their furious protest, but that hardly mattered.
-The game may have ended 0-0 but the fans continued to celebrate their victory outside.
+The game may have ended 0-0 but the fans continued to revel in their victory outside.

 A backlash that had started the moment their club had confirmed their involvement in the Super League had belatedly paid off.
 Chelsea were no longer a member of the 'Dirty Dozen'.
 The Super League was dead in the water.